Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm copyright & policies links direct to external resource.
     - Confirm section divider is positioned below copyright & policies.
     - Confirm section divider is visible, displaying and aligned correctly.
+    - (On displays over 992 px) Confirm footer content and links are displayed and aligned correctly.

     ******************